Hosted by the Business Reorganization and Health Care Committees

 This webinar is free to attend and CLE is available to members in qualifying states.*

 Nancy A. Peterman

 Sills Cummis & Gross P.C.

 * 1 hour of general CLE credit is available in the following pre-approved 60-minute-hour and 50-minute-hour states: AK, AL, AR, CA, DE, GA, IL, MO, NJ, PA, SC, TN, TX, VT, WI, and WV.
 These states follow an approved jurisdiction policy: AZ, CO, CT, NH, NY.
 ABI will submit attendance to DE, IL, NV, PA, TN, and TX.
+Attendees from Illinois claiming credit more than 30 days after an event will be charged the $25 Illinois late credit claim fee that becomes effective on January 1, 2020.
 For those jurisdictions not listed, ABI will not seek direct accreditation attorneys will need to self-submit.
 Some states allow may not allow self-submission.
 ABI will issue certificates for attorneys to self-submit for approval.
 ABI charges an administrative fee of $5 for Members and $25 for non-members upon requesting CLE credit for this program.
 Further details will be provided the day of the event.